California Paycheck Calculator 2026 — 12.3% Top State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in California at $100,000 single filer in 2026?
+What's the effective tax rate in California on a $100K single salary in 2026?

 SDI is California's state-mandated short-term disability insurance program.
 As of Jan 2024 (SB 951), the rate is 1.1% on ALL wages with no cap — previously capped at ~$153K.
 It funds State Disability Insurance + Paid Family Leave benefits.
 Self-employed individuals are exempt unless they voluntarily elect coverage.
 SDI shows on your pay stub separately from FICA.Why is California's standard deduction so much lower than federal?